-Just because you can’t see warts on your partner doesn’t mean he or she doesn’t have HPV.
+Just because you can’t see warts on your partner doesn’t mean they don’t have HPV.
 The infection can have a long incubation period.
 This means that months can pass between the time a person is infected with the virus and the time a person notices genital warts.
 Sometimes, the warts can take years to develop.
 In women, the warts may be where you can’t see them, such as inside the body on the surface of the cervix.

 How are genital warts diagnosed?

 If you notice warts in your genital area, see your doctor.
 Your doctor may be able to diagnose the warts just by examining you.
 For women, a Pap test can help detect changes on the cervix that are caused by genital warts.

 Can genital warts be prevented or avoided?

 The only sure way to prevent genital warts is to not have sex.
 If you are sexually active, having sex only with a partner who isn’t infected with HPV and who only has sex with you will lower your risk of getting genital warts.